 By connecting Paris, Brussels, Hamburg and Berlin on a single night-time route, the cooperative is consolidating its strategy of prioritizing the launch of long-distance routes with high load factor potential, capable of achieving economic equilibrium without permanent subsidies.

-In 2026, European Sleeper will be opening a new overnight service via Belgium, Germany, Switzerland and Italy!
-In other words, you'll soon be able to fall asleep in Brussels (accessible from via the OUIGO Paris-Brussels line from €10 for example), to wake you up in Italy.
+In 2026, European Sleeper will open a new overnight service linking Belgium, the Netherlands, Germany, Switzerland and Italy!
+In other words, you'll soon be able to fall asleep in Brussels (accessible from via the OUIGO Paris-Brussels line from €10 for example), Antwerp or Eindhoven... to wake up in Milan.

 Here are the times revealed on the European Sleeper website: